tlaanemaa/rworker/README.md

 # rworker
-Bidirectional communication layer between Node.JS and R
+A bidirectional communication layer between Node.JS and R